ethan-phillips26/InkSlate/README.md

 # InkSlate

-An ESP32-S3 based e-ink project, build using ESP-IDF with Arduino as a component.
+An ESP32-S3 based e-ink project, built using ESP-IDF with Arduino as a component.

 The goal is to build a customizable notification e-ink display utilizing BLE ANCS.